“Cool contemporary hotel with a holistic spa, heavenly cuisine and a Zen ambiance, on the embassy- and hotel-lined Sathorn Road”

 - Shopping / markets

 Children are welcome at the Metropolitan, but as the hotel is orientated towards grown ups and is set in the business district, it is perhaps not the best destination for kids.
-There's no charge for children 12 years and under sharing a room and not using an extra bed, though note only 1 child is allowed to share a room with 2 adults.
+There's no charge for babies under 2 years, though note only 1 child is allowed to share a room with 2 adults (not available in City Rooms or Studio Rooms).

 Babies (0-1 years), Children (4-12 years)